alephgamma/Ansible-Podman-Training/README.md

 # Ansible-Podman-Training
-This repo is in development, but is intended to creating an environment for ansible and podman (docker) training
+This repo is in development, but is intended to create an environment for ansible and podman (docker) training